Haoming02/All-in-One-Stable-Diffusion-Guide/Tips/README.md

 - **Syntax:** `BREAK`
   - *(all caps)*

-For **SD1** and **SDXL**, if your prompt is too long, it will be split into 75-token chunks, as shown in the token counter.
-It’s usually better to group the chunks logically.
-You can write some quality prompts and background, `BREAK`, then the main prompts about your subject, in order to avoid unwanted mixing behavior.
+For **SD1** and **SDXL**, if your prompt is too long, it will automatically be split into multiple 75-token chunks, as shown in the token counter.
+However, it’s usually better to manually group the chunks logically.
+The `BREAK` keyword will force the prompts before and after it into different chunks, thus avoiding unwanted mixing behavior.

-> [!TIP]
-> See [Architecture](../README.md#architecture) if you don't know what the **versions** mean

 > [!NOTE]
-> Token count is not the same as word count
+> Token count is **not** the same as word count

 ### Themes
 In the `User interface` section of the **Settings** tab, you can select a different theme from the `Gradio theme` dropdown to change how the Webui looks.
 You can also find ~~better~~ themes available online, such as the pastel [Catppuccin Theme](https://github.com/Haoming02/catppuccin-theme) or the modern [Lobe Theme](https://github.com/lobehub/sd-webui-lobe-theme).

-> [!TIP]
-> You install these themes like [Extensions](../README.md#extensions)

 ### Default Values
 After you changed the value of some parameters, such as the `Sampling method`, you can then go to the `Defaults` section of the **Settings** tab, click **View changes** to see the list of modified parameters, then click **Apply** to save them as the new default values.
 Next time you launch the Webui, those values would be set automatically.

 > [!TIP]
 > Defaults are saved in the `ui-config.json` file in the installation folder.
-You can even disable certain parameters by setting their `visible` to `false`.
+You can even hide certain parameters by setting their `visible` to `false`.

 ### X/Y/Z Plot
 - [Tutorial for X/Y/Z Plot](./XYZ.md)